knopflerfish/knopflerfish.org/README.txt

  Prerequisites

-   - JDK 1.3 or later, available from java.sun.com
+   - JDK 1.3(1.4 if you want security) or later, available from java.sun.com
    - Ant 1.6 or later, available from ant.apache.org
    - BCEL, available from jakarta.apache.org/bcel
      install locally in ant/lib or in $ANTHOME/lib